 Coverage of the U.S. maternal safety crisis

 At Alydia Health, we are entirely focused on making childbirth safer for every mother.
 We have developed the Jada System, a unique device intended to rapidly stop excessive bleeding by encouraging the normal contractions that should happen after childbirth.

 Jada is designed to use gentle suction to collapse an exhausted uterus quickly, and encourage it to contract fully on its own.
 This quick procedure is intended to allow a mother to avoid surgery and peacefully connect with her newborn.
 The Jada System is currently investigational and is the subject of an ongoing clinical trial.

 CAUTION: Investigational Device.
 Limited by U.S. law to investigational use.

 In the first ten women treated with Alydia’s device, hemorrhage was controlled within 2 minutes, with no recurrence and with very little blood loss after treatment initiation.

 Vol. 128, No.1 (2016):33-36

 The PEARLE Study

-An IDE clinical study is currently underway at leading U.S. Hospitals to evaluate the safety and effectiveness of Alydia’s investigational device.
+An IDE clinical study is currently underway at leading U.S. Hospitals to evaluate the safety and effectiveness of the Jada System, Alydia’s investigational device.
 Data from this trial is being gathered to support an application for U.S. Food and Drug Administration (FDA) marketing clearance.